adamavenir/bumble/README.md

 ## 0.1 under development

+- Proper ordering of posts
+- Pagination for home page
+- Pagination for individual posts
+- <3 post interaction
 - Support for HTML posts
-- Pagination
-- <3 post interaction
 - Import from Tumblr
-- Fallbacks for posts without JSON
 - Watch directory for changes and update data

 ## Stuff under consideration